arthurbarroso/brundij/README.md

 ### License

-Copyright © 2021 Arthur Barroso
+Copyright © 2021 Arthur Barroso.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.